NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

   <img src="./img/pitch.png" alt="Pitch contour estimate" />
 </p>
 <p align="center">
   <em>Figure 2.
-Pitch estimates for mel-spectrogram frames of phrase "in being comparatively"
+Pitch estimates for mel-spectrogram frames of the phrase "in being comparatively"
 (in blue) averaged over characters (in red).
-Silent letters have duration 0 and are omitted.</em>
+Silent letters have a duration of 0 and are omitted.</em>
 </p>

 #### Multi-dataset